toyboot4e/plover-flake/readme.md

       ]
     );

-    # Or, use `plover-full` if you want Plover with all the plugins enabled:
+    # Or, use `plover-full` if you want Plover with all the plugins installed:
     # package = inputs.plover-flake.packages.${pkgs.system}.plover-full;

     settings = {